jakearchibald/streaming-include/research.md

 [Link](https://developer.android.com/reference/android/util/JsonReader).

-This isn't really the same thing, but it's the closest I could find on native.
+This isn't really the same thing, but it's the closest I could find on native to a streaming parser.